knbknb/awesome-assistants/README.md

 ## Work in progress

 This repo as such has no real use yet, and no actual value.
-The `assistants.yml` file gets fetched by shellscript `find-persona.sh` from my repo [perplexity-api-search](https://github.com/knbknb/perplexity-api-search).
+The `assistants.yml` file gets fetched by shellscript `find-assistant.sh` from my repo [perplexity-api-search](https://github.com/knbknb/perplexity-api-search).

 ## Files